Updated: August 7, 2025

 Leadership.
 The team leader hadn't been spending much time with the team.
 As a result, the team members weren't exactly sure what they were doing well and where they needed to improve.

-Schedules were adjusted to better meet demand.
+Adjust schedules to better meet demand.

 Conclusion